nicoguaro/continuum_mechanics/docs/tutorials/point_source_halfspace.rst

 .. image:: https://mybinder.org/badge_logo.svg
  :target: https://mybinder.org/v2/gh/nicoguaro/continuum_mechanics/master?filepath=docs%2Ftutorials%2Fpoint_source_halfspace.ipynb

-We are going to play with the solutions for a concentrated force located at :math:`(0,0,0)`.
-Positive :math:`z` is inside the medium.
+ To illustrate the use of the package we are going to play with the solutions for a concentrated force located on top of a halfspace.
+The origin, :math:`\mathbf{x} = (0,0,0)`, is placed on the free surface and positive :math:`z` is inside the medium.
+This problem is of interest when modeling the deformation/stress around a localized load, e.g., the load caused by the weigth of a building on top of a soil.

+ The derivations for the strain and stress tensors are not too difficult, but it can get cumbersome really fast because of the lengthy calculations.
+Using the package we can simplify the whole process.

 .. code:: python